confxsd/confxsd.github.io/vhunter/FEED_SYSTEM.md

 ## Overview

-The Feed System is a signal intelligence layer that captures qualitative market insights (tweets, blog posts, charts) and processes them to enhance quantitative technical analysis.
+The Feed System is a signal intelligence layer that captures qualitative market insights (tweets, blog posts, charts) and processes them into a **cumulative macro thesis**.
+Insights are extracted as **general market signals** (not ticker-specific) and used as context for any stock analysis.
 It bridges the gap between social/fundamental signals and trading decisions.

 ## Architecture